makpevwei/BlogAI/README.md

-### A blog to generate post based on user request using streamlt and geminiai
+### A blog to generate post based on user request using streamlit and gemini ai